Inspired by a Female Artist

 These pieces, A Single Moon over Many Landscapes 1 & 2, were inspired by Danish photography artist Inge Schuster.
 Hilde has always been drawn to her early architectural work.
 Her images are full of emotion, with a moody atmosphere, simple compositions, and faded colors that she finds very moving.
 Small touches—like a lamppost, a bench, a cat’s silhouette, or a few tree branches—give her work a quiet human presence.
 She often includes a super moon too, which adds to the magic.
 Hilde worked to bring in some of these same elements.

 Georgia O’Keefe was an American painter who spent part of her life living in the southwest and also New York City—quite a contrast.
 Deb began to appreciate her art while living in New Mexico.
 This New York piece Nightscape inspired her with it’s monochromatic tones and simple lines.
-She wanted to elongate it and create it in fabric
+She wanted to elongate it and create it in fabric.

 Leonora Carrington was one of the very few women Surrealist painters during the 20th Century.
 She used symbols to express her feelings as a woman.
 Kat's work, Sliding into Spring, reflects her own perspectives as a woman in the 21st Century.
 More than in the past, girls are encouraged to be brave and strong as they slide through childhood into womanhood.
 They can fear the journey, but also embrace the adventure, looking forward to the possibilities that life can bring, just like how spring brings daisies to show us the possibilities of a new season.